apache/arrow-site/_posts/2022-10-17-arrow-parquet-encoding-part-3.md

 This is the third of a three part series exploring how projects such as [Rust Apache Arrow](https://github.com/apache/arrow-rs) support conversion between [Apache Arrow](https://arrow.apache.org/) for in memory processing and [Apache Parquet](https://parquet.apache.org/) for efficient storage.
 [Apache Arrow](https://arrow.apache.org/) is an open, language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations.
 [Apache Parquet](https://parquet.apache.org/) is an open, column-oriented data file format designed for very efficient data encoding and retrieval.

-[Arrow and Parquet Part 1: Primitive Types and Nullability](https://arrow.apache.org/blog/2022/10/05/arrow-parquet-encoding-part-1/) covers the basics of primitive types.
-[Arrow and Parquet Part 2: Nested and Hierarchical Data using Structs and Lists](https://arrow.apache.org/blog/2022/10/08/arrow-parquet-encoding-part-2/) covers the `Struct` and `List` types,  and now this post gives an example of how both formats combine the topics to support arbitrary nesting.
+[Arrow and Parquet Part 1: Primitive Types and Nullability](https://arrow.apache.org/blog/2022/10/05/arrow-parquet-encoding-part-1/) covered the basics of primitive types.
+[Arrow and Parquet Part 2: Nested and Hierarchical Data using Structs and Lists](https://arrow.apache.org/blog/2022/10/08/arrow-parquet-encoding-part-2/) covered the `Struct` and `List` types.
+This post builds on this foundation to show how both formats combine these to support arbitrary nesting.

 Some libraries, such as Rust [parquet](https://crates.io/crates/parquet) implementation, offer complete support for such combinations, and users of those libraries do not need to worry about these details except to satisfy their own curiosity.
 Other libraries may not handle some corner cases and this post gives some flavor of why it is so complicated to do so.